-The product area Installation and Flushing Systems comprises all sanitary installation technology plus a broad range of flushing systems for toilets and is divided into the two product lines Installation Systems and Cisterns & Mechanisms.
-The product area Piping Systems comprises all piping technology found in buildings for drinking water, heating, gas and other media and is divided into the product lines Building Drainage Systems and Supply Systems.
-The Bathroom Systems product area comprises virtually all relevant furnishings in a bathroom and is divided into the product lines Bathroom Ceramics & Furniture, Showers & Bathtubs, and Taps & Controls.
+The product area Installation and Flushing Systems comprises all sanitary installation technology plus a broad range of flushing systems for toilets including cisterns and fittings.
+The product area Piping Systems includes building drainage and supply systems and comprises all piping technology found in buildings for drinking water, heating, gas and other media.
+The Bathroom Systems product area comprises virtually all relevant furnishings in a bathroom such as bathroom ceramics, furniture, showers, bathtubs, taps and controls and shower toilets.